An Algorithm for the Computation of the Minimum Distance of LDPC Codes

 pre-print, post-print (with 12 month embargo)

 Laddomada, Massimiliano; Daneshgaran, Fred; and Mondin, Marina, "An Algorithm for the Computation of the Minimum Distance of LDPC Codes" (2006).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 156.